-We are continuing to evaluate all of the provisions of each of these standards and their impacts to our current accounting policies, processes, controls and systems.
+We are continuing to evaluate the impacts of the new guidance to our results of operations, current accounting policies, processes, controls, systems and financial statement disclosures.

 2. Acquisitions

 Airpas Aviation

 In April 2016, we completed the acquisition of Airpas Aviation, a software provider and consultancy company which offers route profitability and cost management software solutions.
 We acquired all of the outstanding stock and ownership interest of Airpas Aviation for net cash consideration of \$9 million.
 Assets acquired and liabilities assumed were recorded at their estimated fair values as of the acquisition date.
 The allocation of purchase price includes \$12 million of assets acquired, primarily consisting of \$5 million of goodwill, not deductible for tax purposes, and \$5 million of intangible assets.
 The intangible assets consist mainly of \$4 million of acquired customer relationships with a useful life of 10 years and \$1 million of purchased technology with a useful life of 5 years.
 Airpas Aviation is integrated and managed as part of our Airline and Hospitality Solutions segment.
 The acquisition of Airpas Aviation did not have a material impact to our consolidated financial statements, and therefore pro forma information is not presented.